FME Version

 Extract the contents to reveal the requested PNG raster.
 View in any image editor application, browser, or the FME Data Inspector.

 Like our previous requests, we can review the translation details in FME Flow.
-Navigate to your FME Flow Completed Jobs page to find the job log.
+To find the job log, navigate to your FME Flow Completed Jobs page.

 7. Use Webhook URLs in Code